Our top pick for

 Find out more about how you can short Alico stock.

-While Alico's payout ratio might seem fairly standard, it's worth remembering that Alico may be investing much of the rest of its net profits in future growth.
+While Alico's payout ratio might seem low, this can signify that Alico is investing more in its future growth.

-Alico, Inc., together with its subsidiaries, operates as an agribusiness and land management company in the United States.
-The company operates in two segments, Alico Citrus, and Water Resources and Other Operations.
+Alico, Inc. , together with its subsidiaries, operates as an agribusiness and land management company in the United States.
+The company operates in two segments, Alico Citrus, and Land Management and Other Operations.
 The Alico Citrus segment cultivates citrus trees to produce citrus for delivery to the processed and fresh citrus markets.
-The Water Resources and Other Operations segment is involved in the own and manage of land in Collier, Glades, and Hendry Counties; and leasing of land for recreational and grazing purposes, conservation, and mining activities.
-Alico, Inc. owns approximately 111,000 acres of land located in 8 counties in Florida, which include the Charlotte, Collier, DeSoto, Glades, Hardee, Hendry, Highlands, and Polk.
+The Land Management and Other Operations segment owns and manages land in Collier, Glades, and Hendry Counties; and leasing of land for recreational and grazing purposes, conservation, and mining activities.
+As of September 30, 2020, it owned 99,760 acres of land located in eight counties in Florida, which include the Charlotte, Collier, DeSoto, Glades, Hardee, Hendry, Highlands, and Polk.
 The company was founded in 1960 and is headquartered in Fort Myers, Florida.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.